 There are as many identities as there are people.
 Most people want to be treated the same as everyone else.
 They don't want to be singled out or identified as different.
 We are still curious and want to know more about one another, so the list of terms below may help you understand and appreciate our differences.
 When you think about it, this is a miraculous transformation in our society that is opening up and allowing for — even embracing — the richness of our diversity.

-To follow are six more terms you should know.
+To follow are five more terms you should know.

 Focus on the basic facts that we are all human and that we all want to be respected and accepted.
 The gender identity or gender expression of others should matter to you only as much as it matters to them.